Human Papillomavirus

 - HPV is the most common viral sexually transmitted infection (STI).

-- Genital warts and HPV infection are diseases of young adults 16 to 25 years of age.
+- Genital warts and HPV infection are diseases of young adults who are 20 to 24 years of age.

 - Cervical cancer is the 3rd most common female cancer worldwide.